orwell96/hostapd_run_ap/README.md

 There might also be another cause for this error.
 I can not provide further assistance in this case.
 Try to find advice by googling.

+## runForward
+The runForward script is a copy of runAP that does the work of forwarding network traffic without actually opening a Wi-Fi hotspot.
+I use it to give older computers without a WiFi card access to the internet by connecting it using LAN and logging into the home Wi-Fi.

+It works like the runAP script except that it does neither require nor invoke hostapd.

 ## License and disclaimer

  Copyright (C) 2019 orwell96 <orwell@bleipb.de>